impexeris/DiY-Arduino-Geiger-Counter-SMD/Circuit Schematics/README.txt

 C(U2) and C(U3) are filter capacitors for U2 and U3 chips correspondingly and though they are displayed in this part o the schematics, they are placed close to power pins of chips they are serving.

-s7, s8 and s9 are PCB-pad-jumpers where s7 and s9 are both closed and s8 by default open.
+s5, s7, s8 and s9 are PCB-pad-jumpers where s5, s7 and s9 are closed and s8 by default open.

 These jumpers are useful if instead of 6.5V to 15V DC  powering from a regulated 5V power source is intended.
 In example: